 The Group's overall strategy remains unchanged throughout both years.
-The capital structure of the Group consists of debt, which includes bank borrowings and obligations under finance leases as disclosed in notes 22 and 23, respectively, and equity of the Group, comprising issued share capital, share premium, other reserve and accumulated profits.
+The capital structure of the Group consists of net debt, which includes bank and other borrowings, lease liabilities and obligations under finance leases as disclosed in notes 22, 23 and 24, respectively, net of cash and cash equivalent and equity of the Group, comprising issued share capital, share premium, other reserve and accumulated profits (losses).